 At the monthly scale, a relatively well-founded metric exists for random error, based on Huffman's (1997) analysis of sampling error for a particular data source for a month.
-The general form of the relationship is simplified to a relationship that it can be inverted to give the number of samples.
+The general form of the relationship is simplified to a relationship that can be inverted to give the number of samples.
 When all the constants on the right-hand side are set for the gauge analysis, but final satellite-gauge values are used for the estimated precipitation and random error values, the number variable is defined as the equivalent number of gauges.
 Following Huffman (1997), the interpretation is that this is the approximate number of gauges required to produce the estimated random error, given the estimated precipitation.
 The units are gauges per area, and in the current implementation the area is carried as $2.5^{\circ}x2.5^{\circ}$ of latitude/longitude, even though IMERG is computed on a much finer scale, in order to facilitate interpretation in large-error regions.
+Note that this formulation only addresses random error, not bias.